ValenteCreativo/Side-B/README.md

 ## 🎧 The Essence

 **Problem:** Musicians don’t meaningfully profit from streaming unless they turn into content creators / influencers.
-**Core idea:** Side B Sessions turns voice notes, jams, and under-monetized tracks into IP that can be licensed and downloaded by creators.
+**Core idea:** Side B Sessions turns voice notes, jams, and under-monetized tracks into IP that can be licensed and downloaded by filmmakers, content creators, videogame indie studios, or anyone needing authentic music for their productions.

 > [!NOTE]
-> We honor practice hours and songwriting, not follower counts—IP rights and payouts flow from the music itself.
+> We honor practice hours and songwriting, not personal brand/ follower counts— IP rights and payouts flow from the music itself.

 ---